FeepingCreature/SEML/README.md

 Repeat while the current line's indentation is equal to the expected indentation:

-- If the current element has a value, remove whitespace from the front and back of the value and add the element to the list to be returned.
+- If the current entry has a value, remove whitespace from the front and back of the value and add the entry to the list.

-- If the current element is an array element without a value, recurse with the expected indentation.
+- If the current entry is an array entry without a value, recurse with the expected indentation.
-Add an array of the returned elements to the returned list.
+Add an array entry of the returned value to the list.

 - If the current element is an object element without a value, recurse with the expected indentation.
-Add an object element with the current element's key and an object of the returned elements to the returned list.
+Add an object element with the current element's key and the returned value to the list.

+- Interpret the list and return the result.

+### The interpret operation

+A list of entries may be interpreted as an object or an array value:

+- if it consists of one or more object entries, it is an object value

+- if it consists of one or more array entries, it is an array value

+- else it is an error.

 ## Example